einzige/decouple/README.md

 Decouples long ruby methods (sounds strange, right?) in a pretty weird unnatural way.
 Please use _PRIVATE_ methods instead, extract classes, objects, do whatever is possible not to use it.
 That's a really bad idea, NEVER use it.
 I DO ALWAYS USE NATURAL LANGUAGE CONSTRUCTIONS.

 Exactly the same thing you can do using Observers, metaprogramming etc...
+Please also reffer to Module#prepend.

 ## Anyways... :)